yajra/laravel-datatables-docs/blacklist.md

-# Black listing columns
+# Black Listing Columns

-Sorting and searching will not work on columns explicitly defined as blacklisted.
+The blacklist feature allows you to explicitly disable sorting and searching on specific columns.
+Columns defined in the blacklist will be excluded from sorting and searching operations.

 ```php
 use DataTables;